segf00lt/jgrep/README.md

 A grep implementation written for practice

 ## TODO
-- Add character classes and character ranges to regex implementation
+- Add character ranges to regex implementation